Notes and Lessons Learnt from the Wharton Exchange

 One very nice thing at Wharton is that the classes are always set at consistent days and times, and there are no courses from Friday through Sunday.
-At INSEAD, it becomes a bit weary when you don’t have class on a Wednesday and Thursday, but 3 classes starting on Friday at 2PM.
+At INSEAD, it becomes a bit weary when you don’t have class on a Wednesday and Thursday, but three classes starting on Friday at 2pm.

 Dropping down at Wharton, the pace clearly takes some adjusting to.
-Being a two year MBA program, they are not as rushed as INSEAD often feels, and it could be weeks at a time between class parties, or longer for large class trips.
+Being a two-year MBA programme, they are not as rushed as INSEAD often feels, and it could be weeks at a time between class parties, or longer for large class trips.
 But

 Wharton students look fondly at INSEAD.

 Of course, the strength of the relationships you forge will depend on how much effort you put into being social, but students frequently were considering doing the exchange to INSEAD.
 Students would actively invite us to their functions, knowing we were in town for a limited time, and some even reached out specifically to make sure we got a warm welcome.